Update – 21 January 2022

 Your views sought

-Te Rūnanga o Arowhenua has applied to extend the Ōpihi Mātaitai Reserve to include the streams, creeks, and bodies of water that adjoin the southwest corner of the Ōpihi Mātaitai Reserve, Canterbury.
+Te Rūnanga o Arowhenua applied to extend the Ōpihi Mātaitai Reserve to include the streams, creeks, and bodies of water that adjoin the southwest corner of the Ōpihi Mātaitai Reserve, Canterbury.

-The approximate area of the proposed mātaitai reserve extension includes the streams, creeks, and bodies of water that adjoin the southwest corner of the Ōpihi Lagoon area, as defined in the Fisheries (Notification of Opihi Mātaitai Reserve and Tangata Tiaki/Kaitiaki) Notice 2014.
+The approximate area of the proposed mātaitai reserve extension included the streams, creeks, and bodies of water that adjoin the southwest corner of the Ōpihi Lagoon area, as defined in the Fisheries (Notification of Opihi Mātaitai Reserve and Tangata Tiaki/Kaitiaki) Notice 2014.

 Map and application document

 Map of the proposed extension to the Ōpihi Mātaitai Reserve [PDF, 165 KB]